 available encryption algorithms when you press tab after typing "-C".

-Dealing with keys: borg key change-passphrase /path/to/repo
+borg key change-passphrase /path/to/repo

 to change your repo passphrase,